-Non-Covered Services
+Non-Covered Services Under Family Planning Waiver

-Services beyond those outlined in this section that are required to manage or to treat medical conditions and/or diseases, whether or not such procedures are also related to family planning, are not covered under the Family Planning Program.
-Services to address side effects or complications (e.g., blood clots, strokes, abnormal Pap smears, etc.) associated with various family planning methods requiring medical interventions (e.g., blood clots, strokes, abnormal Pap smears, etc.) other than changing the birth control method should not be billed using an FP modifier (service provided as part of family planning program) or Family Planning diagnosis code.
-When services other than Family Planning are provided during a family planning visit, these services must be billed separately using the appropriate CPT/HCPCS codes and modifiers if applicable.
-Examples of these services include:
+Services required to manage or to treat medical conditions/ diseases, whether or not such procedures are also related to preventing or delaying pregnancy, are not covered as family planning.
+Services to address side effects or complications (e.g., blood clots, strokes, abnormal Pap smears, etc.) associated with various family planning methods requiring medical interventions other than changing the birth control method should not be billed using an FP modifier and/or family planning diagnosis code.